For Clients: Submissions

 How to Submit Samples

-There are several options for transporting your samples to the lab for testing.
-Clients can physically bring samples to the lab on the UConn Storrs campus or send them via courier using next-day service (UPS or FedEx) to: 3107 Horsebarn Hill Rd, Unit 4210, Storrs, CT 06269
+Clients can drop off samples at the CESE Laboratories on the UConn Storrs campus or ship samples via UPS or FedEx (next-day service) to: 3107 Horsebarn Hill Road, Unit 4210, Storrs, CT 06269

-To ensure sample integrity, store samples in a cooler with ice packs until they are delivered to the lab.
-All samples shipped to the laboratory should be frozen prior to shipment or shipped in a cooler with ice packs.
+To ensure sample integrity, please store samples in a cooler with ice packs until they are delivered to the lab.
+All samples shipped to the lab should be frozen prior to shipment or shipped in a cooler with ice packs.

 Organics Rates